NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 default of 0.1, that will attenuate big differences in camera position.
 Its documentation has more details.

-If the camera position uncertainties are  known, the option ``--camera-position-uncertainty`` can be used instead.
-This sets hard constraints on how much the camera positions can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
+If the position uncertainties per camera are known, the option ``--camera-position-uncertainty`` can be used instead.
+This sets hard constraints on how much each camera position can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
 This may affect the optimization and should be used with care.